vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 **Usage in Notebooks:**
 This pattern is common at the top of machine learning or deep learning notebooks to verify that the correct version of PyTorch is installed and being used.
 This can help with reproducibility and debugging, especially if certain features or functions require a specific version.

-Let me know if you’d like more detail or want to know about other imports!

 Certainly!
 Here’s what the command does: